-During the huddle, we run through each of these five questions.
-A simple “How are you feeling?
-What’s your good news today?” gives colleagues a chance to make each other aware of anything that might be affecting their workflow that day, be it positive or negative.
-Good news could be anywhere on the spectrum between “I had a really lovely walk to work this morning”, and “I won the lottery!”
-Encouraging yourself and your colleagues to look for something good in the day is a great way to boost spirits, and set the day up to be as productive as possible.
+“How are you and what’s your good news” gives colleagues a chance to make each other aware of anything that might be affecting their workflow that day – positively as well as negatively.
+Good news could be anywhere on the spectrum between “I had a really nice walk to work this morning” and “I won the lottery!”
+Encouraging yourself and your colleagues to look for something good in the day is a great way to boost spirits and set the day up to be as productive as possible.

-Taking just fifteen minutes at the start of each day for a casual team meeting should decrease the need for longer, formalised meetings – or at the very least, make them less frequent.
-These meetings help to establish daily routine, giving colleagues the opportunity to listen to and motivate each other at the beginning of the day, and get off to the best possible start.
+Taking just fifteen minutes at the start of each day for a casual team meeting should decrease the need for longer, formalized meetings – or at the very least, make them less frequent.
+These meetings help to establish daily routines, giving colleagues the opportunity to listen to and motivate each other at the beginning of the day, and get off to the best possible start.
 It’s great for bringing everyone together, reminding us what’s most important and encouraging good communication.